kyanvasu/phoenix-rebirth/USAGE.md

 Now you should be able to see your Next.js application running at `localhost:3000` in your browser.

 > [!NOTE]
 > Please note that these steps are general and may vary depending on the specific configuration of your project.
-Be sure to replace `next-app` with the actual name of your Next.js project directory.
+Be sure to replace `next` with the actual name of your Next.js project directory.